 Veteran Sponsorship Initiative

-VSI is led and co-directed by the Transitioning Service Member/Veteran Suicide Prevention Center (TASC) which is housed within the VA VISN 17 Center of Excellence for Research on Returning War Veterans and the VA VISN 2 Mental Illness, Research and Education Center (MIRECC).
-These VA centers are leaders in developing and evaluating innovative treatments; and training clinicians and community providers to address healthcare needs in active duty service members and Veterans.
-VSI is also one of the VHA National Center for Healthcare Advancement and Partnerships healthcare advancement initiatives.
+VSI collaborates with the Department of Defense (DoD), national nonprofit organizations, and numerous community-based organizations to help Veterans.
+VSI is co-directed by the VA VISN 17 Center of Excellence for Research on Returning War Veterans and the VA VISN 2 Mental Illness, Research and Education Center.
+These VA centers are leaders in developing and evaluating innovative treatments and training clinicians and community providers to address healthcare needs in active duty servicemembers and Veterans.

 VISN 17 Center of Excellence